pepe5/altair-intro/basic_structure_of_organization/README.md

 Long-term “_preparation_” phase - is NGO.

 Long-term “_live_” conception - is company.
-Later we can transform to form of local government and yet later there could be form of republic :) (This crazy 'later forms' we do not effectively plan to reach and if we talk about them we count on powers-separation - see [cosmology])
+Later we can transform to form of local government and yet later there could be form of republic :) (This crazy 'later forms' we do not effectively plan to reach and if we talk about them we count on powers-separation - see [cosmology].
+Actually, at current versions of our [Red-book] and [Green-book], we are here to be atractive and handy for just a minority of the population - see [[commentaries on outer structures and outer values](https://altair.gitbooks.io/intro/content/red_zone,_impressions_about_to_come_and_to_leave/commentaries.html#we-are-not)])

 Company form is necessary to protect participants from money handling.
 This is shares-stock form - only participants can be holders - all must have equal amount of shares.
 Here are some regulatory burden yokes - see chapter [red zone] ***.

-Project itself goes through phases labeled similarly to zones - see chapter [projecting phases]
+Project itself goes through phases labeled similarly to zones - see chapter [projecting phases].

 ### Right to healthiness {#right-to-healthiness}